dart-code-checker/dart-code-metrics/doc/rules/prefer-extracting-callbacks.md

 **NOTE** the rule will not trigger on arrow functions like `onPressed: () => _handler(...)` in order to cover cases when a callback needs a variable from the outside.

-Use `ignored-parameters` configuration, if you want to ignore specific named parameters (`builder` argument is ignored by default).
+Use `ignored-named-arguments` configuration, if you want to ignore specific named parameters (`builder` argument is ignored by default).

 ### Config example